From the Mind

 Self-identity is not discovered.
 It is constructed, choice by choice, through repeated action that accumulates into evidence.
 Identity-based change beats behavior-based change because it targets the self-concept the behavior was serving.
 This is how to build a new identity and make it stick past the motivation phase.

 Habit formation that lasts runs on identity, not behavior.
 Behavior-based habits fight your self-image and collapse when willpower runs out.
-Identity-based habits align with who you are becoming and keep running when motivation disappears.
-The identity vs behavior distinction is why 80 percent of habit attempts fail in the first month.
+Habits anchored in who you are becoming keep running when motivation disappears.
+The identity vs behavior gap is why only 46 percent of New Year's resolvers are still on track at six months.

 The 90-Day Identity Shift: Identity Transformation System